xz439/ANLY521/README.md

 ### `Requirements.txt`
 Library requirements documented

-### `movie_review.csv`
+### `movie_review`
-The data we applied in this project.
+This folder includeds the data files we applied in this project.
 It is from Kaggle https://www.kaggle.com/nltkdata/movie-review

+### `data_combine.py`
+2000 data files were combined into one csv file.

+### `dataset.csv`
+The dataset atfer doing combination.

 ### `project_cleaning.py`
-The data-processing steps.

-### `dataset.csv`
-The dataset atfer doing data-processing steps.
+The data-cleaning steps.

 ### `final_project.py`
 Include vecorization and model function